DataDog/documentation/content/en/getting_started/synthetics/api_test.md

 The example below demonstrates the creation of an [HTTP test][2], a subtype of [API tests][1].
 [HTTP tests][1] **monitor your API endpoints** and **alert you** when they become too slow or fail.
 These tests verify that your applications are responding to requests and meeting any conditions you define, such as expected **response time**, **HTTP status code**, and **header or body contents**.

+### Define request

 1. In the Datadog application, hover over **[UX Monitoring][3]** in the left hand menu and select **[Synthetic Tests][3]**.
 2. In the top right corner, click the **New Test** button.
 3. Select **[New API test][4]**.

-### Define request

-1. Select the `HTTP` request type.
+4. Select the `HTTP` request type.
+5. Define your request:

-2. Add the URL of the endpoint you want to monitor.
+    - Add the URL of the endpoint you want to monitor.
 If you don’t know what to start with, you can use `https://www.shopist.io/`, a test web application.
 Defining the endpoint to test automatically populates the name of your test to `Test on www.shopist.io`.
 You can change your test name to something else if you want to.
-3. You can select **Advanced Options** to use custom request headers, authentication credentials, body content, or cookies.
+    - You can select **Advanced Options** to use custom request headers, authentication credentials, body content, or cookies.
-4. You can set tags such as `env:prod` and `app:shopist` on your test.
+    - You can set tags such as `env:prod` and `app:shopist` on your test.
 Tags allow you to keep your test suite organized and quickly find test you're interested in on the homepage.

-5. Click **Test URL** to trigger a sample test run.
+6. Click **Test URL** to trigger a sample test run.

 {{< img src="getting_started/synthetics/api-test-config-2.jpg" alt="API test configuration"  style="width:60%;">}}